-Looking for your first professional job after college takes time and commitment: but you’re ready to take that step.
-It’s best to begin searching for a job at least six to nine months prior to graduation and plan on setting aside three hours a week for the process.
+Looking for your first professional job after college takes time and commitment, but you’re ready to take that step.
+It’s best to begin searching for a job at least six to nine months prior to graduation, and you should plan on setting aside three hours a week for the process.

 12 Steps of the Job Search Process